isabellaattisano/ProgrammingLanguageProject/README.md

 ## *Additional Project Details*

-Additional project details can be found on my website : [Project Details](https://isabellaattisano.github.io/bella-attisano/projects/pl/pl.html)
+Additional project details can be found on my website : [Project Details](https://isabellaattisano.github.io/bella-attisano/projects/db/db.html)

 ## *Project Overview*
-In [Part One](https://github.com/isabellaattisano/ProgrammingLanguageProject/tree/main/Part%20One) of this project I used the JavaCC tool to generate a pure parser for my project language.

-In [Part Two](https://github.com/isabellaattisano/ProgrammingLanguageProject/tree/main/Part%20Two), I then modified the parser so that it would return an Abstract Syntax Tree (AST) after a successful parse.
-This AST would then be passed to my interpreter, implemented using Java, for evaluation.
+Created an online store using HTML, CSS, and JavaScript.
+Used SQL to create a database to manage customer and inventory data.
+Connected to SQL database using Node.js.
+Worked in a team to establish business rules and create ER Diagram and Schema.